enqueuer-land/enqueuer/README.md

  Enqueuer is what you're looking for.

 #### Enqueuer
-It is ~~not just~~ a integration tool that provides the following capabilities:\
+It is ~~not just~~ a integration tool that provides the following capabilities:
 - Initiates requests\
 - Mock depending services\
 - Assert against payload and message content\
-- Easily extensible through third parties [plugins architecture](http://github.com/enqueuer-land/plugins-list), including your [custom one](https://github.com/enqueuer-land/plugin-scaffold)\
+- Easily extensible through third parties [plugins](http://github.com/enqueuer-land/plugins-list), including your [custom one](https://github.com/enqueuer-land/plugin-scaffold)\
 - CLI easily added to CI pipelines\

 ##### Install it: